 sudo chmod 0600 authorized_keys

-Conclusion
+• Conclusion

 User creation is a staple task when working with Linux servers, and now you have a solid solution at hand that will lighten up your daily workload.
 So long.
 I hope this little sheet was useful to you.
 Usually I write about Rust, test automation and business topics.
-If you want to read more from me, this post combines the former two.
-In my day job, I also do lots of test automation, but here my focus is Java.
-Hence, if you are rather interested in that, I’m talking about fuzzing with Java in this post.
+If you want to read more from me, this post combines Rust and test automation.
+In my day job, I also do lots of test automation, but here my key focus is Java.
+Hence, if you are rather interested in that, I’m also talking about fuzzing with Java.

 Or if you miss a detail, or you want to get your hands a little dirtier than just cheat sheet level, Linuxize has an in-depth post about the nitty gritty parts of user administration.
 It really helped me out a lot in the past.